jonathan-r-jones/Composable-Batch-Files/README.md

 ## Usage

+Add %COMPOSABLE_BATCH_FILES% as an environment variable or at a minimum add it to your path.

 Most of the batch files are run using a single parameter.

 For example, running Hello_World.bat in the following way will yield the following output: